Yawl

 A yawl is a type of boat.
 The term has several meanings.
 It can apply to the rig (or sailplan), to the hull type or to the use which the vessel is put.

 As a rig, a yawl is a two masted, fore and aft rigged sailing vessel with the mizzen mast positioned abaft (behind) the rudder stock, or in some instances, very close to the rudder stock.
 This is different from a ketch, where the mizzen mast is forward of the rudder stock.
 The sail area of the mizzen on a yawl is consequentially proportionately smaller than the same sail on a ketch.

-As a hull type, yawl may refer to many types of open, clinker-built, double-ended, traditional working craft that operated from the beaches of Britain and Ireland.
+As a hull type, yawl may refer to many types of open, clinker-built, double-ended, traditional working craft that operated from the beaches of Great Britain and Ireland.
 These boats are considered to be linked to the Viking or Nordic design tradition.
 Most of these types are now extinct, but they include the Norfolk and Sussex Beach Yawls (called "yols" by the men who crewed them), which were probably the fastest-sailing open boats ever built.

 A yawl is also a type of ship's boat.
 The definition, size, number of oars and sailing rig varied over time.
 This was one of the normal working boats carried by a ship in the age of sail.

 In local usage, the term yawl was sometimes applied to working craft which did not fit any of the definitions given above.
 An example of this is the Whitstable yawl, a decked gaff-cutter-rigged fishing smack that dredged for oysters.

-The etymology of "yawl" is obscure - especially considering the different meanings of the word.
+The etymology of "yawl" is obscure, especially considering the different meanings of the word.

 The sailing rig

 Origins

-Yawl rig appears to have originated in the early 19th century.
-Working craft of this type include the later versions of the Falmouth Quay Punt - and interest in this local type were taken by Dixon Kemp, an authority on yacht racing, in 1875.
+Yawl rigs appear to have originated in the early 19th century.
+Working craft of this type include the later versions of the Falmouth Quay Punt.
+Dixon Kemp, an authority on yacht racing, became interested in this local type in 1875.
 Yachts were rigged as yawls as early as 1814.
 John MacGregor had his 1867-built Rob Roy designed as a yawl.
 (MacGregor had a number of boats, all of the same name.)
 British and European racing yachts were rigged as yawls from the second half of the 1870s, with a resurgence in popularity from 1896, when a change to the handicap rating system gave advantages to yawls.
-They remained prominent in handicap classes through the 1920s - with yachts like Rendezvous (built 1913) measuring 74 feet and setting 5,500 sqft of sail.
+They remained prominent in handicap classes through the 1920s, with yachts like Rendezvous (built 1913) measuring 74 feet and setting 5,500 sqft of sail.